 Error flicker does exist.
 If you are experiencing the issue please contact Apple support or enter a report on Apple Bug Reporter if you have a developer account.

-Update 1: a reader contacted me after reading this post.
+A reader contacted me after reading this post.
 He took his iPhone X to the Apple Store Genius Bar in Tokyo and explained the Suica Express Transit error flicker / full error problems he is experiencing.
 Apple staff is aware of the inferior iPhone X Apple Pay Suica performance issues compared to iPhone 7 / 8 but there is nothing they can do about it.

-Update 2: another reader writes that iPhone X Apple Pay Suica vending machine purchases are “practically impossible.”
+Another reader writes that iPhone X Apple Pay Suica vending machine purchases are “practically impossible.”